Today, you’re going to discover the best day trips from Dublin.

 The Hill of Slane, within view of the Hill of Tara, plays a part in the lore and religious history of Ireland.
 The most notable legend about the hill involves Saint Patrick.

-The Hill of Slane is free to enter and close to both the Hill of Tara and Newgrange.
+The Hill of Slane is free to enter and is close to both the Hill of Tara and Newgrange.
 And you can easily hit all three sites in a day.
 The journey from downtown Dublin to the Hill of Slane takes around 50 minutes.

 GETTING FROM DUBLIN TO HILL OF SLANE